Manager – Amanda Cooper

 Head of Care – Sue Whitcombe

-Sue has worked at Woodley Grange for over 25 years.
-She’s stopped counting now!
+Sue has worked at Woodley Grange for over 30 years.
 Sue is a dedicated and experienced Head of Care and holds an NVQ 4 in Health & Social Care.
 Her main role as Head of Care is to audit and monitor the care at Woodley Grange to ensure that it remains at an exceptional standard.

-Sue has 4 grown up children and 10 dogs!
-She is an animal lover.
+Sue has four grown up children and is an animal lover.
 Sue is also an ardent football supporter and a season ticket holder at Southampton football club.